babelouest/glewlwyd/docs/GETTING_STARTED.md

 There, log in with your admin password.
 After that, use the second factor authentication of your choice.
 When completed, click on the `Continue` button which should be enabled.
 You will be redirected to Taliesin with a valid login and able to use the application as administrator, enjoy!

-### Use case: Configure a registration process with a confirmed e-mail address and OTP, Webauthn or OAuth2 Client schemes
+### Use case: Configure a registration process with a confirmed e-mail address and OTP, WebAuthn or OAuth2 Client schemes

 Let's say you want to organize a conference with an open registration, you don't want your users to remember a password but you want a secure login.
-New users will use their e-mail address as username, will have to register a new OTP before completing registration, then will be allowed to register their Facebook or Google account to login to your application, and also will be allowed to register a Webauthn device such as Yubikey or an android phone with fingerprint scan.
+New users will use their e-mail address as username, will have to register a new OTP before completing registration, then will be allowed to register their Facebook or Google account to login to your application, and also will be allowed to register a WebAuthn device such as Yubikey or an android phone with fingerprint scan.

-This use case will describe configuration steps to have a Glewlwyd instance where new users will have to register an account using a verified e-mail address, at least the OTP scheme and optionally a Webauthn or an external OAuth2 register (Google or Facebook in this example).
+This use case will describe configuration steps to have a Glewlwyd instance where new users will have to register an account using a verified e-mail address, at least the OTP scheme and optionally a WebAuthn or an external OAuth2 register (Google or Facebook in this example).

 This use case is based on the following assertions:
 - Glewlwyd is freshly installed with default configuration